-3. Recommendations
+2. Recommendations

-- 3.1 Members are asked to: - i. note the labour market challenges facing the Highland economy and in particular the impact this will have on young people; - ii. agree that the Council adopts a pro-active and leadership role with partners through the Highland Employability Partnership, to ensure clients receive a cross agency service that is responsive to their needs and enables them to progress towards and into employment; - iii. agree that the Council as an employer and service provider, provides the proposed work experience and job creation opportunities and, through its management of external funding, enables others to also do so; and - iv. agree to the proposed staffing changes to ensure that the Council has capacity to effectively undertake its employability function during this challenging time.
+- 2.1 Members are asked to: - i. note the labour market challenges facing the Highland economy and in particular the impact this will have on young people; - ii. agree that The Highland Council adopts a pro-active and leadership role with partners through the Highland Employability Partnership, to ensure clients receive a cross agency service that is responsive to their needs and enables them to progress towards and into employment; - iii. agree that The Highland Council as an employer and service provider, provides the proposed work experience and job creation opportunities and, through its management of external funding, enables others to also do so; and - iv. note that the proposed staffing changes to ensure that The Highland Council has capacity to effectively undertake its employability function during this challenging time are being taken forward following agreement at the Council meeting on 7 January 2021.